Beneficial Use of Dredging in the Solent Project (BUDS)

 - Literature review of previous Solent work, issues, challenges and constraints, including understanding of national context and drawing upon past review work.

 - High level review of beneficial use projects in Solent.
-Some detail required on criteria for assessment, and how to measure efficacy, using best practice and lessons learnt of projects elsewhere.
+Detail required on criteria for assessment, how to measure efficacy, using best practice and lessons learnt of projects elsewhere.

 - Create a high level strategic GIS planning map of Solent dredge locations and disposal sites and areas of potential value for recharge work.

-- Building a stakeholder network for the exchange of information (the project group is the core).
+- Build a stakeholder network for the exchange of information (the project group is the core).
 Survey relevant Solent Authorities and stakeholder network for potential donor material and receiver sites.

 - High-level feasibility study including cost benefit analysis and costing of proposals to undertake beneficial use project (highlighting the range of beneficiaries).